 It was in 1989 that Adobe first released Adobe Garamond, which was designed by Robert Slimbach and comprised a combination of an italic type and Roman Garamond type.
 Not much has changed with this typeface since then.

 What Does the Font Imply?

-The ITC Garamond family features bold weights with four of Roman and italic in normal widths.
+The ITC Garamond family features bold weights with four Roman and italics in normal widths.
 Its specific features make it stand out from other Garamond fonts, yet they all look similar in nature.
 The overall style of Garamond is French Renaissance.

-This is an ideal font to use when you want to present a regal appearance or give the image of Old-World appeal.
-The font is quite ornamental, so it is perfect for a formal invitation to a wedding or other special event.
-Garamond is considered the go-to in old-style serif typefaces.
-This is a typeface that can look elegant and formal while still being highly readable.
+For example, the font is quite ornamental, making it the perfect typeface for a formal invitation to a wedding or other special event.
+Garamond is often considered the go-to in old-style serif typography.
+This is one font that can look dignified and formal while still being highly readable.

 Where It’s Commonly Found and Used

 There’s a good reason why Garamond remains popular — it comes in regular, italic, medium 500 and bold.
 Its letters are also evenly spaced, making it appealing as a smaller text size on your smartphone or blown up for a billboard.

 Aside from wedding and other event invitations, Garamond is most often found in books and printed material.
 In fact, popular books that are in the Garamond typeface include books written by Dr. Seuss, the Harry Potter series, and the Hunger Games.

 Magazines, books and newspapers will often put chapter headings or headlines in some type of this font.
 Companies and professionals might also use Garamond in logos and business cards.
 However, it is important to remember there are many different fonts within this family from which to choose.

 Garamond can be used for any type of industry you can imagine, but keep in mind how formal or informal your audience is, as Garamond can come across as a bit more formal than, say, Arial font.